SOCIAL SCIENCE – HISTORY AND GEOGRAPHY

 Why study Social Science?

-Geography are studied.
-The course is intended to provide students with the skills necessary to make sense of the
+Curriculum History and Geography units.
+The course is designed to provide students with the skills necessary

 What is studied in Social Science?

 In Year 9 History, students explore the complex and exciting history of the making of the modern world,

 covering the period between 1750 and 1919.
 They study the causes and impacts of the First World War on